fish-lsp

 CLI Interactivity Provides a CLI for server interaction.

-Built by fish-lsp complete <option>
+Built by fish-lsp complete

 Client Tree Shows the defined scope as a Tree

-Indexing Indexes all commands, variables, and functions
+Indexing Indexes all commands, variables, functions, and source files

 Installation